 Learn how to work effectively with actors

-This two-day workshop offers a practical approach for directors, writers or producers to understand how to work effectively with actors.
-This course can give you confidence if you are timid about speaking with actors, doubtful of the language you should use to communicate your ideas, confused about how to approach a rehearsal, or wondering how to create a safe workspace when dealing with difficult material.
-The course will give any producer, writer or director the tools to better identify the actors’ process and the language in which to engage in it.
+This two-day workshop offers a practical approach for directors and producers to better understand how to work effectively with actors.
+If you are timid about speaking with actors, doubtful of the language you should use to communicate your ideas, confused about how to approach a rehearsal and wondering how to create a safe workspace when dealing with difficult material, this course will give you the tools and confidence to get the best out of the time you have with your cast.
+It will give any producer, writer or director the tools to better identify the actor’s process and the language in which to engage in it.

-Learn how to communicate your ideas with actors in a clear and practical way and get tools for identifying and solving scene problems.
+Learn how to communicate your ideas with actors in a clear and practical way and get tools for identifying and solving scene problems

 Is Working with Actors right for you?

-Course participants will be stepping into the acting process, working on small one-page scenes as a way of understanding first hand the task they are asking of the actors.
-If the thought of stepping into a scene terrifies you, but you want to know how to work more effectively with actors, even more so the reason to do it.
-By doing practical exercises you will gain an understanding of what the actor goes through and bridge the gap between the inside (acting) experience and the outside (director) experience.
+Course participants will be stepping into the acting process, working on small one-page scenes as a way of understanding first-hand the task they are asking of the actors.
+If the thought of stepping into a scene terrifies you, but you want to know how to work more effectively with actors, this course is essential.
+By doing practical exercises you will gain an understanding of what the actor goes through and better bridge the gap between the inside (acting) experience and the outside (director) experience.

 This course is also designed to give you a pathway to create a healthy working environment and an ethical rehearsal practice.
-It will help you understand what it is to work ethically when dealing with challenging material.

 What you will need